Gormartsen/vue-directive-primer-tooltip/README.md

 ### Contributing

-We are open to contributions
+We are open to contributions.